Chela: “Master, How May I Survive The Many Threats Of This Life?”

 -An Old Friend

-The shootings at the high school in Santa Fe, TX last week slammed home a fact that most people from every point of view on the subject refuse to address.
+The school shootings at the high school in Santa Fe, TX last week slammed home a fact that most people from every point of view on the subject refuse to address.
 That fact is an unwillingness to believe it can happen to them.
 People’s lack of attention to what’s going on around them is the single most important factor into why these shootings continue.

 You can argue the pros and cons of owning an assault rifle, why people need extended capacity magazines or about the mental health of the attacker or the need to design better-secured schools.
 But most importantly, where is the discussion about all of the red flags that were evident days, weeks even months prior to an attack?